natty11q/LayersNLogic/ReadMe.md

 ‼️Documentation has been updated‼️

 ## Setup
-~~First off, to setup the application you will want to run the `./install.py` script which will initialise everything for the engine and the game, setting up the python env and installing any requirements.~~
+~~First off, to setup the application you will want to run the `./install.py` script which will initialize everything for the engine and the game, setting up the python env and installing any requirements.~~

-not immpl ^
+not impl ^

 please ensure that you have an internet connection during this so that the program is able to download the required files (pip install)